hack4impact-upenn/member-bios/annie-su.md

   role: Education Chair
 ---

 Annie is a junior at the University of Pennsylvania studying Digital Media Design.
 She is originally from Johns Creek, Georgia.
 Last summer, she worked at Manzanita K.K., an advertising tech startup in Tokyo.
-Outside of Hack4Impact, she is a part of Epsilon Eta, an environmental fraternity.
-She has a penchant for reading memoirs and Asian American literature, sketching and perusing through art museums, and meeting kind, interesting people.
+She likes reading, especially memoirs and Asian-American literature, creating content in some way (art, design, print, video, writing, etc.), and meeting kind, interesting people.